harness/developer-hub/docs/internal-developer-portal/scorecards/track-migrations.md

 Here, we need to group the string pattern which we want to match using `()` for example in the above example we have grouped the number `(\d+)` another example is if we would try to match this string `go 1.21` in a go.mod file, the corresponding regex would be `^go\s(\d+\.\d+)$` another regex pattern example for package.json file content `"eslint": "^7.7.0",` is `"eslint":\s"\^(\d+\.\d+\.\d+)",`

-Also we suggest you to use [chatgpt](https://chat.openai.com/) for generating and [regex101](https://regex101.com/) validating the regex.
+Also, we suggest you to use [chatgpt](https://chat.openai.com/) for generating and [regex101](https://regex101.com/) validating the regex.

 :::